nkrameshkrishnan-del/example-voting-app/docs/AWS_SETUP.md

 Note the repository URIs from the output.

-## Step 2: Create VPC and Security Groups
+## Step 3: Create VPC and Security Groups (Skip if using Terraform)

 ### Create VPC (or use existing)